flaviobordonidev/obs-ubuntudream/Notes/Guadagni passivi e guadagni paralleli.md

 Se tu apri un business facendo quello che facevi prima ti sei creato un lavoro e non un business.
 Ed è un pessimo lavoro perché hai un datore di lavoro insano (tu stesso ^_^)

 terceirização: www.elance.com

+---
+# Rental property - Affittare case

+The job of rentals.
+Why?
+- Financial independence
+- Build wealth
+- Live off income
+How?
+- Income --> from rentals - expenses
+- Equity/price --> buy low. sell high

+Analizziamo le entrate (the income) di una proprietà in affitto (rental property):
+- GRM (Gross Rent Multiplier)
+- Cap rate
+- NIAF (Net Income After Financing)

+## GRM
+==GRM = Total Purchase Price  / Total annual rent== Total Purchase Price = average price on the market + the eventual repair expenses

+The lower GRM the better.
+Normalmente un buon investimento ha un GRM tra 10 e 20.
+Meno di 10 è ottimo ma fai molta attenzione ad eventuali errori o truffe perché sembra troppo bello per essere vero (it's too good to be true).

+Example:
+we find a property with a market value of 144,000 $ and you figure out that you can rent it for 1,000 $/month --> 12,000 $/year
+--> GRM = 144,000 / 12,000 = 12

+we find another property with a market value of 300,000 $ and you figure out that you can rent it for 1,250 $/month --> 15,000 $/year
+--> GRM = 300,000 / 15,000 = 20

+--> the first property is better.

+Un modo più veloce rispetto al GRM è il "The one percent rule".
+### The one percent rule
+It's a rule of thumb or a short cut that you use in the beginning of the analysis.
+==Monthly Gross rent > 1% total purchase price==

+## Cap Rate
+Questa è un'analisi più accurata.

+==Cap Rate = Net Operating Income (annual) / Total Purchase Price== Net Operating Income = Gross Rent - Operating Expenses Operating Expenses are:
+- Management fees
+- Taxes
+- Insurances
+- Maintenance

+Net Operating Income is also called NOI.

+Example:
+we find a property with a market value of 100,000 $ and you figure out that you have a NOI of 10,000 $/year --> Cap Rate = 10,000 / 100,000 = 0,1 = 10%

+we find another property with a market value of 100,000 $ and you figure out that you have a NOI of 5,000 $/year --> Cap Rate = 5,000 / 100,000 = 0,05 = 5%

+Puoi comparare il Cap Rate con altri investimenti.
+Ad esempio i "buoni del tesoro" (Treasury Bond) che sono senza rischio ti danno circa un 3%.

+## NIAF
+The Net Income After Financing prende in considerazione anche il fatto che per comprare una proprietà spesso facciamo un mutuo (mortgage).

+==NIAF = NOI - Financing Cost==
+Financing Cost è il mutuo ed altre spese legate al prestito bancario.